What are CT scans and why are children sensitive to them?

 A CT scan uses X-rays to provide images of what is hard and soft inside a body.
 These X-rays are taken by a rotating ring that is moved around the body.
 A computer can then turn the X-ray images into 3-D images.
 As CT scans involve many X-rays, they use higher levels of ionising radiation than other types of medical imaging.

-A recent study led by Professor John Mathews has indicated that there is a higher risk of a person developing cancer in later life if they were exposed to ionising radiation from a CT scan as a child.1
+A study led by Professor John Mathews has indicated that there is a higher risk of a person developing cancer in later life if they were exposed to ionising radiation from a CT scan as a child.1

 Radiation exposure is a concern in both adults and children in terms of increased risk of cancer.
 However, children have a greater sensitivity to ionising radiation than adults, as demonstrated in epidemiological studies of exposed populations.
 This is because rapidly growing cells are more likely to be damaged by ionising radiation.
 Children also have a longer life expectancy which means there is a longer time for the effects of any radiation damage to occur.